 On Okinawa, the South-Western Composite Air Division saw a less marked change in the region, except in 1994, when there were only 18 scrambles throughout the whole year.
 By 1996 the total had risen again to 65, reflecting the increased Chinese maritime air activity in the area.

-Generally, the JASDF is a potent and well-balanced force to which a considerable amount of funding is still allocated.
-The most serious weakness is the lack of coordinated air activity with other nations.
+Generally, the JASDF is a potent and well-balanced force to which a considerable amount of funding is allocated.
+The most serious weakness is the lack of coordinated air activity with other countries.

 Japan sent three Self-Defense Forces aircraft to Islamabad in neighboring Pakistan to evacuate its nationals and local staff, only to fail to do so.
 The planes landed at Kabul Airport twice on 26 August 2021, but failed to airlift people who wished to flee the country as they were unable to reach the airport.
 Foreign Minister Toshimitsu Motegi said in a meeting with ruling Liberal Democratic Party members that the goal was to complete the evacuation by 27 August, citing that the mission would be difficult after August 31, when the U.S. withdraws its troops.

 Japan's government recalled the Self-Defense Forces aircraft that had been sent to help airlift evacuees from Afghanistan.
 The government had kept the aircraft on standby in neighboring Pakistan, when a Japanese national and 14 Afghans were airlifted to the Pakistani capital of Islamabad.
 Officials said they are aware of more than 500 people still stranded in Afghanistan, including Afghans working for the Japanese Embassy and other organizations.